Elchin-Novruzov/Elchin-Novruzov/README.md

 * 🌍  I'm based in Czechia
 * ✉️  You can contact me at [elchinnovruzovv@gmail.com](mailto:elchinnovruzovv@gmail.com)
-* 🧠  I'm learning Nuxt.J and Node.Js
+* 🧠  I'm learning Nuxt.Js and Node.Js
 * 🤝  I'm open to collaborating on AI based Web Projects
 * 💻  I write code with the precision of a ninja and the patience of a cat waiting for a laser pointer. 🐱